All FAQs are answered by Brad Smart, founder of Topgrading, Inc.

 Q: What is the Topgrading Vision?

 A: Our vision is to Topgrade the World.
 Our goal is for Topgrading to be the accepted Best Practice for hiring and promoting people throughout the world.
-Perhaps the world’s businesses and non-profits would perform better, grow more, hire more people, and contribute to stronger economies.
+With Topgrading perhaps the world's businesses and not-for-profit companies would perform better, grow more, hire more people, and contribute to stronger economies.

-Our second vision is to see you, assuming you are a hiring manager, improve your success picking talent so that your career, your organization, your balance in life, will all be a little bit better.
-Topgrading Professionals continue to be used to offer “second opinions” on positions reporting to the CEO, but for more than 10 years our vision has been to make Topgrading Professionals’ interviews unnecessary for 95% of all jobs.
+Part of that vision is to see you, assuming you are a hiring manager, improve your success picking talent so that your career, your organization, your balance in life, will all be better.

 Q: How do you define success by hiring using Topgrading methods?